 Phone: 844-633-3226 (844-NEEDABO)

-After you administer the plasma product, you will need to complete several, short additional forms: a 4-hour post infusion data form capturing the essential data on serious adverse events that are required by the Sponsor and US Government; and two additional short, data forms at days 7 and 30 if your patient(s) remain hospitalized.
+After you administer the plasma product, you will need to complete several, short additional forms: Transfusion Form, Medical History Form (if not already completed), SAE Report Form, capturing the essential data on serious adverse events (SAE) that are required by the Sponsor and US Government; SAE Resolution Form, Discharge or Death Form.
 It takes only a few minutes to complete each of the forms, which ensures that the expanded access program remains safe and potentially efficacious for all involved.

 In collaboration with the U.S. Food and Drug Administration and the Mayo Clinic, it was decided that the Mayo IRB would be the Central IRB for the United States for the expanded access program (EAP).
 The FDA has waived certain requirements to allow the EAP to proceed as quickly as possible as exceptions to policy (e.g., the use of REDCap which is not 21 CFR Part 11 compliant and the use of typical written reliance agreements).